Ancient-Wisdom.Co.Uk

 This beautiful mace-head (right), was found at Knowth.
 The flint itself comes from the Orkney islands, which are by no means the nearest source of flint to the Boyne valley.
 It is one of several clues that testify to a cultural exchange between these two important megalithic complexes, along with the style of art, exterior and interior similarities in design of the passage mounds (Maes Howe) and a strong astronomical theme underlying the development of the structures.

 Having identified cultural connections existed between complexes, we now turn to their locations.
-We have already noted that the locations of the Orkneys, Avebury and Evora complexes all have an astronomical relevance, but can it be that they were chosen because of this, and if so, are there any others?
+We have already noted that the locations of the Orkneys, Avebury/Stonehenge and Evora complexes all have an astronomical relevance, but can it be that they were chosen because of this, and if so, are there any others?

-Geodesy, Astronomy and the European Complexes.
+Geodesy, Astronomy and the European Megaliths:

 It is impossible to hide from the fact that some of these sites appear to show a geodetic relationship to each other, a relationship which is strengthened by the astronomical significance of the locations of several of these complexes.
 But does this mean that they were selected because of this significance.?